 Former Chelsea, Liverpool, Manchester United and Newcastle United heroes feature among our list of players you just can’t help but love.

-There are very few players who have managed it in the Premier League era, but here are some we reckon are universally loved.
+There are very few players who have managed to avoid being disliked by at least one set of supporters in the Premier League era, but here are some we reckon are universally loved.

 We do, of course, stand to be corrected – if you can find a reason not to like one of this lot, let us know on Twitter @planetfutebol.